aws-solutions/qnabot-on-aws/docs/using_cloud9/README.md

 ### Setting the name of the CloudFormation variable

 If you were able to run the bash commands above, the $STACKNAME will already be defined.
-If you had to create the Cloud 9 environmnent manually, set the STACKNAME variable before running the commands below to increase the size of the volume.
+If you had to create the Amazon Cloud9 environmnent manually, set the STACKNAME variable.
+Then run the commands below to increase the size of the volume.
 The name of the CloudFormation stack will start with "aws-cloud9"

 ```bash
 STACKNAME=aws-cloud9....